 - the chest (pectoral) muscles

-- lymph nodes under the breastbone and between the ribs
+- lymph nodes under the breastbone or between the ribs

 - the nodes above the collarbone (supra clavicular nodes)

-A regional recurrance usually means the cancer has spread beyond the breast and lymph nodes under the arm (axillary lymph nodes).
+A regional recurrence usually means that the cancer has spread beyond the breast and the lymph nodes under the arm (the axillary lymph nodes).

 To treat a regional recurrence you might have:

 - hormonal therapy